Housing in South Africa: Cape Town

 Cape Town has long been South Africa's strongest property market, with the city having annual home value increases of around 10%, which is well above other major cities in SA.
 In late 2024, Cape Town had an average property price of R2.23 million.
 Sellers in Cape Town often get their asking price, and the city is seen as a secure location to invest in the real estate market.

 In June 2025, it was reported in South Africa's Residential Property Price Index (RPPI) that Cape Town's property values had not only increased by significantly more than the national average, but had also increased by around 4 times as much as second-place Johannesburg's.

-To afford the average home in Cape Town, a salary of over R80,000 per month is required, which is significantly higher than in other provinces, and around 3 times the South African national average salary.
+To afford the average home in Cape Town, a salary of over R80,000 per month is required, which is significantly higher than in other provinces, and around three times the South African national average salary.

-Cape Town's leafy Southern Suburbs and picturesque Atlantic Seaboard command the highest prices for all types of residential property.
+Cape Town's Southern Suburbs and Atlantic Seaboard command the highest prices for all types of residential property.